AmX3/Budget-Tracker-App/README.md

 A hobby project based around creating a budget app, allowing the user to track their income and spending.

+Auth0 for authentication and Firebase/Firestore for database operation => IN PROGRESS

 ## Goal

 -   To create a minimalistic and functional UI design